LYNCH·LLP

 Questions about Examiner Zuheir Mheir

-• What is Zuheir Mheir's allowance rate?
+• What is Zuheir Mheir's overall allowance rate?

 • How many art units does this examiner work in?

-• Does the allowance rate vary across art units?
+• What is the range of allowance rates across the examiner's art units?

 ◈ RESPONDING TO AN OFFICE ACTION